rse-aunz/rse-aunz.github.io/index.md

 ## The RSE Association of Australia and New Zealand

-This community aims to build awareness of the divwerse Research Software Engineer (RSE) roles, to connect volunteers in the RSE domain, and to help build practical solutions for the RSE community.
+This community aims to build awareness of the diverse Research Software Engineer (RSE) roles, to connect volunteers in the RSE domain, and to help build practical solutions for the RSE community.